Anywhere Mobility Studio Demo Processes

 WMS Shipment

-The WMS Shipment process supports the pick process based on a Warehouse Shipment document, with or without the use of bins.
-The Warehouse Shipment document contains the instructions that a warehouse employee will follow to load items from the warehouse.
-The loading of items with lot and/or serial tracking applied is supported by the process.
+The WMS Shipment process supports the shipment process based on a Warehouse Shipment document, with or without the use of bins.
+The Warehouse Shipment document contains the instructions a warehouse employee follows to load items from the warehouse.
+The process supports loading items with lot and/or serial tracking.

-A Warehouse Shipment document is used when the location is set up to require shipment processing.
-The registration of the shipment document is integrated in the mobile process
+A Warehouse Shipment document is used when the location requires shipment processing.
+Registration of the shipment document is integrated in the mobile process.

 WMS Move Inventory

-The WMS Put-away process supports the put-away process based on a Warehouse Put-away document, optionally with or without the use of bins.
-The Warehouse Put-away document contains the instructions that a warehouse employee will follow to put received items into storage.
+The WMS Move Inventory process supports moving inventory in the warehouse based on a Warehouse Reclassification Journal.
+The Warehouse Put-Away document contains the instructions a warehouse employee follows to put received items into storage.

-A Warehouse Put-away document is used when the location is set up to require both put-away and receipt processing.
-A put-away document is generated on beforehand in Microsoft Dynamics BC based on a Warehouse Receipt.
+A Warehouse Put-Away document is used when the location requires both put-away and receipt processing.
+A put-away document is generated in advance in Microsoft Dynamics BC based on a Warehouse Receipt.

-Splitting put-away document lines and the registering of the put-away document is integrated in the mobile process.
+Splitting put-away document lines and registration of the put-away document is integrated in the mobile process.

 WMS Count Inventory

-This process supports the Warehouse Management System (WMS) Inventory Counting based on two methods:
+This process supports Warehouse Management System (WMS) inventory counting based on two methods:

-1. Based upon a predefined counting list item inventory in a location and bin is scanned and counted.
-The counting process stops when the counting list is processed at the scanner completely.
+- Based on a predefined counting list, item inventory in a location and bin is scanned and counted.
+The counting process stops when the counting list is completely processed at the scanner.

-2. Counting the inventory in a location and bin without having a counting list available.
-This method checks if an item is on the counting list; if not then the registration of inventory of an item is allowed by adding the item to the counting list.
+- Counting the inventory in a location and bin without a counting list.
+This method checks if an item is on the counting list.
+If the item is not on the list, registering inventory of the item by adding it to the counting list is supported.

-Both methods supports the locations with Directed Put-away and Pick set to Yes.
-Registering of counted inventory for both methods is executed in Business Central.
+Both methods support locations with Directed Put-Away and Pick set to Yes.
+Registering counted inventory for both methods is executed in Business Central.